StevenClontz/prof.clontz.org/classes/2019/08/ma238/index.md

 - Receiving excessive negative feedback on a Peer Evaluation Survey (or neglecting to complete it).

-Such students may be returned
-to Active status by making an appointment and meeting with the instructor and signing a contract to address the issues that caused them to fall Inactive.
-A student that becomes Inactive three times will remain Inactive permanently for the semester.
+When a student meets any of these criteria, they will receive an email from the instructor with a list of requirements to maintain their Active status, along with a deadline.
+Inactive status may be returned to Active status at the discretion of the instructor.

 ## Teams